 However, we have only considered the random fluctuations around the mean, we have not considered the possible systematic deviation of the mean.
 For a complete value of measurement uncertainty we will need to take this accuracy of the mean (or trueness) into account.

-Our comprehensive guide The Search for True Vales is available soon.
-Calculating measurement uncertainty in spectroscopy, we cover everything you need to know to work out your own error margins in your spectroscopy measurements.
-Including why errors occur and what you need to do if you don’t have a reference sample.
-Pre-register for your copy of the guide here.
+We cover everything you need to know to work out your own error margins in your spectroscopy measurements in our comprehensive guide.
+The Search for True Values.
+This includes why errors occur and what you need to do if you don't have a reference sample.
+Download our copy of the guide here.